Charzy-1/HTML-CSS-JavaScript-capstone-project/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, ensure you have a browser at leat chrome to get the display